-This workaround sets the default visual to 8 bits, so all applications can be executed in 8-bit mode unless they explicitly request 24 bits or the best available visual.
+This workaround sets the default visual to 8 bits.
+All applications can now be executed in 8-bit mode unless 24 bits or the best available visual are specifically requested.

-The following 24-bit visuals are exported in the Solaris $^{\rm TM}$ 2.4 software environment:
+The following 24-bit visuals are exported in the Solaris[TM] software environment: